Airbus A350 XWB

 Airbus announced the A350 aircraft, a longer-range and lighter derivative of the A330 aircraft, in 2004.
 Following a reassessment of market requirements, Airbus announced the larger and heavier A350 XWB extra-wide-bodied aircraft in December 2006.

-The final assembly line for the A350 XWB is being constructed in Toulouse, France.
-In August 2009, the second fuselage test section for the A350 XWB was completed and the aircraft is being developed to schedule.
+The final assembly line for the A350 XWB was constructed in Toulouse, France.
+In August 2009, the second fuselage test section for the A350 XWB was completed.

 An ultra-long-range version, the A350-900R, and a freighter version, the A350-900F, are also being developed.
-The aircraft will also be offered in an Airbus corporate jetliner (ACJ) variant, the A350 XWB Prestige.
+The aircraft is also offered in an Airbus Corporate Jetliner (ACJ) variant, the A350 XWB Prestige.

 A $520m loan was approved by Spain in November 2009 for the development of the A350 XWB.
-Spain will additionally provide funds of $441m.
-France, Germany and UK are providing $4.3bn for the $17.6bn programme.
+The country additionally provided funds of $441m.
+France, Germany and the UK provided $4.3bn for the $17.6bn programme.

-The aircraft is of 45% lightweight high-strength composite construction, and 55% low-density aluminium lithium alloy, steel, aluminium and titanium.
+The aircraft is made of 45% lightweight high-strength composite construction and 55% low-density aluminium lithium alloy, steel, aluminium and titanium.
 Airbus selected TenCate Cetex in November 2010 to supply carbon fabric laminates for strengthening the A350 XWB airframe.

 In February 2011, Magellan Aerospace received a contract from Airbus to provide complex machined aluminium lithium detail components.